haykam821/Mootwo/protocol.md

 This document describes the protocol used by MooMoo.io, as of July 9th, 2017.This

-MooMoo.io uses the socket.io (s.io) protocol.MooMoo
+MooMoo.io uses the socket.io (s.io) protocol.

 ## Server-Bound